 While not an entirely bad idea, these seemingly “organizational” actions are usually a waste of time when it comes to academic performance.

 I emphasize the word usually because some students can pull it off without compromising its benefit.

 The reason behind these inefficient methods is the fact that effective note-taking is not intuitive, and is ironically not taught in school.

 Effective Note Takers take condensed, personalized notes in a deliberate manner.

 By taking notes effectively, they’re able to shave off minutes, or even HOURS of their time reviewing information.

 Importance of Note Taking – Why You Should Take Notes

-Heck, even the brightest people on Earth (Thomas Edison, Bill Gates) credit some form of note-taking for their success and incredible knowledge.
+Note-taking is essential not only to successful students, but also to the brightest people on Earth (Thomas Edison, Bill Gates); they often credit some form of note-taking for their success and incredible knowledge.

 In this post, we’ll focus on how to keep important things INTO your head.